Charles Lemaire (explorer): Commissioner of Équateur

+Exploration of the Congo

 Lemaire carried out cartographic work in Katanga between 1898 and 1900.
 Appointed captain-commander in 1902, he explored Bhar-El-Ghazal with Albert Paulis before returning to Europe in 1905 via the Nile.

 Between April and September 1898, Lemaire's expedition was accompanied by photographer and taxidermist François Michel (1855 – 1932).
 He was in charge of taking photos of the expedition along the way, and building up a natural history collection.
 Other members of the expedition included caravan leader Justin Maffei, Belgian painter Léon Dardenne, and geologists Jean De Windt and William Caisley.
 They started at the East African coast, to Moliro and Lake Dilolo, following the Congo River and ending on the west coast of the continent.
 Apart from a few Europeans, the expedition was made up of hundreds of Africans engaged as porters, laundresses or soldiers.

-Accused of abuse towards the native soldiers, and guilty of mistreatment of the civilian population, he was demoted and retired in disgrace, before coming out of retirement in 1920 to direct the Colonial University of Belgium.
+Accused of abuse towards native soldiers who were guilty of mistreatment of the civilian population, he was demoted and retired in disgrace, before coming out of retirement in 1920 to direct the Colonial University of Belgium.
 He was elected an associate member of the Académie des sciences coloniales in 1923.

-He died in Brussels on January 21, 1926.
+He died in Brussels on 21 January 1926.